Published Mar 03, 2020

 Kimberly Blankenstein uses skills she learned in Full Sail’s Web Design and Development program in her role at the aviation juggernaut.

 Kimberly Blankenstein can barely talk about her job, but she's fine with that.
 As a software engineer for Boeing's Defense, Space & Security sector, she helps connect and protect the world every day with her programming prowess.
-As someone with a lifelong interest in aircraft as well as a knack for solving software issues, Kimberly was able to use her Web Design & Development bachelor's degree from Full Sail to combine her skills and interests.
+As someone with a lifelong interest in aircraft as well as a knack for solving software issues, Kimberly was able to use her Web Design & Development (now called Web Development) bachelor's degree (now called Web Development) from Full Sail to combine her skills and interests.

 Kimberly's fascination with airplanes developed in high school, when she began researching Boeing's World War II-era B-17 Flying Fortress bomber.
 At the same time, she was beefing up her MySpace profile with CSS and staking her claim on the web with Angelfire and GeoCities pages.
 After high school, she worked as a QA games tester in Stockholm, Sweden, and eventually realized she wanted to be able to fix the kinds of software problems she was reporting.